 I once shared a workplace with a man who carried a loaded pistol on his person at all times.
 He was mostly a quiet, brooding guy, but over time he revealed a generous core and a good sense of humor and I came to like him very much.
-More than my other coworkers, who were scum.
+Much more than I liked my other coworkers, who were scum.

 It was some time after learning of his pistol before I ever actually laid eyes on the thing.
 This coworker also carried a sharp knife on his person at all times, and one day he had the idea to put a camouflage wrap on the knife, for no reason other than that it might look cool.
 It did look cool.
 Later that week he wondered about putting a wrap on his pistol.
 In the course of thinking about this, he unholstered the pistol so that he and others could visualize it wrapped to look like carbon fiber.

 It’s a scary thing to be in a small room with a loaded pistol.
-It’s just a tool, of course, and people who are familiar with guns are generally both careful with them and comfortable around them, but I am none of those things.
-There’s a volatility to a pistol that makes it different from a knife, or a hammer, or even a dangerous power tool.
-A pistol’s safety is easily disengaged.
-A pistol’s trigger is even more easily pulled.
-The consequences are enormous.
+It’s just a tool, of course, and people who are familiar with guns are generally pretty careful with them, and pretty comfortable around them, but I am none of those things.
+There’s a volatility to a pistol that makes it different from a knife, or a hammer, or even a dangerous power tool: a pistol’s safety is easily disengaged; a pistol’s trigger is even more easily pulled; and, of course, the consequences are enormous.
 A pistol can end a life in the time it takes for someone to even begin to swing a hammer.

 I can count the times when I have been in a small place with a pistol not in the possession of a police officer on one hand.
 As I sit here, this one and another specific one come to mind.
-That other time, I was leaning awkwardly and wholly unintentionally into a parked car, with someone’s hand firmly gripping my shirt and the muzzle of a pistol pressed roughly into my sternum.
+That other time, I was leaning awkwardly and against my will into a parked car, with someone’s hand firmly gripping my shirt and the muzzle of a pistol pressed roughly into my sternum.

 There is probably nothing in common between the two gun handlers.
 My former coworker is from rural West Virginia, drives a pickup, is an avid (if chronically unsuccessful) hunter, and is now over 40 years old.
 I know next to nothing about the other guy—he was a teenager, he was black, and he was parked in an old car with some friends near a known drug corner in Deanwood, a neighborhood in D.C. that, back then, had some trouble corners.

 In the former scenario, the carrier need not defer, ever, because they can render their will into commands with a gesture, and so they will not experience the intimidation I sometimes feel when confronted with aggression in the world.
-The pistol equalizes against that aggression, and so the carrier is free from intimidation.
+The pistol functions as an equalizer against any conceivable level of personal aggression, and so the carrier is free from intimidation.
 And that must be an intoxicating feeling, the at-worst equal footing the pistol grants in nearly all situations.

 I have an icky feeling this is exactly the kind of scenario my coworker pictured when he decided he needed a concealed carry license: nighttime, alone, the ready-made boogeyman that is the black American teenager leaping out of the shadows.
 I knew someone would fuck with me and I will not be fucked with.
 The impulse to shoot one’s way out of this situation forms the basis of Stand Your Ground laws, and Stand Your Ground laws provide a legal framework for the Good Guy With A Gun/Bad Guy With A Gun concept.
 That concept addresses itself to both impulses—the refusal to be fucked with and the generalized fear of a hostile world—and does the subtle work of convincing us that the presence of guns is the only universal constant.

 It’s interesting, though: if he’d jumped out and grabbed me without having a gun, he’s just a dipshit teenage boy pulling the kind of dipshit stunt teenage boys are known to pull.
 When I was probably 16 I once rode around in a car with some friends and an extremely real-looking air pistol.
 I was dumb enough to point it out the open car window when we drove by a high school.
-It was a joke to me.
-Had I been standing on the high school grounds at the moment someone stuck a pistol out a car window as they drove by, I would have taken off running.
-Teenagers are dumb.
-That night in Deanwood it was the presence of the pistol that turned that teenager from an idiot teen in need of some counseling into a Bad Guy With A Gun.
+To me, right then, it was a joke, and a harmless one.
+But had I not been the one playing the joke—had I, instead, been standing on the high school grounds at the moment someone stuck a pistol out a car window as they drove by—I would have taken off running, in mortal terror.
+What I’m saying is, teenagers are dumb, and often fail to appreciate the potential consequences of their actions.
+That night in Deanwood it was the presence of the pistol that turned that particular teenager from an idiot teen in need of some counseling into a Bad Guy With A Gun.
 And it would have been a pistol on my waist that turned me from an unarmed doofus into a Good Guy With A Gun.
 Part of the power of guns is to strip us of our nuances and make us one or the other.

 I was not a Good Guy With A Gun that night.
 I wasn’t even a Good Guy Without A Gun.
 I was a putz, a blubbering dipshit mere seconds away from pissing himself.
 I had absolutely nothing at hand with which to protect myself, and that fact almost certainly saved both our lives.
 If I’d had a pistol, one or the other of us would have died that night.
-I think about this a lot.
+I’ve thought about that quite a lot over the years.

 Alright, that’s enough.
 Thanks for reading.